JodisKripe/JoCrypt/README.md

 # Executable

-You can Convert any script to an executable using auto-py-to-exe so it can work on a machine with no python.
+You can Convert any script to an executable using py2exe so it can work on a machine with no python.
 Very Handy indeed.